This is an automatic translation generated by artificial intelligence. May contain errors.

-In this guide, we will explain how to deploy a static site developed with Hugo, whose code is hosted in a GitLab repository and is currently deployed on GitLab Pages.
+In this guide we will explain how to deploy on Netlify a static site developed with Hugo, whose code is hosted in a GitLab repository and is currently deployed on GitLab Pages.

 -

-We install the preliminary material.
-In our case, we need the Visual Studio Code (VS Code) code editor, the Git version control software, and Hugo.
+Install the preliminary material.
+In our case we will need the code editor Visual Studio Code (VS Code), the version control software Git, and Hugo.

 -

-We make a copy (fork) of the current repository and clone it to our local machine.
-Then, we open the root directory in VS Code to make all the changes described in the following steps.
+Make a fork of the current repository and clone it to our local machine.
+Then, open the root directory in VS Code to make all the changes described in the following steps.

 -

-We create the netlify.toml file in the project root, taking into account our Hugo version, the name of the folder where Hugo will save the generated files (publish), and the command that Netlify will use to deploy the site (command).
-Our file would be:
+Create the netlify.toml file in the project root, taking into account our Hugo version, the name of the folder where Hugo-generated files will be stored (publish), and the command Netlify will use to deploy the site (command).
+In our case the file would be:

 [build.environment]